Home

 and the nominal resolution is given in kilometers, corresponding to the nominal resolution in degrees as follows:

-For regional configurations, a short word describing the location of the domain is included after the nominal resolution.
+For regional configurations, a short word describing the location of the domain is included before the nominal resolution.
 For example:

 Additional configuration information, like if the configuration includes biogeochemistry, is appended to the name as a modifier, e.g.